-The severe thunderstorm watches are issued by the Storm Prediction Center only when the weather conditions are conducive to the formation of severe thunderstorms.
+The Storm Prediction Center issued the severe thunderstorm watches only when the weather conditions are conducive to severe thunderstorms.

 If a severe thunderstorm watch is issued, you are not required to take immediate action.

-However, if you are outdoors, you should make an emergency plan that includes getting direction to the nearest shelter.
+However, if you are outdoors, you should make an emergency plan to get directions to the nearest shelter.

-Keep in mind that a hailstorm can shatter your car windshields and side windows and leave you injured in the process.
+Keep in mind that a hailstorm can shatter your car’s windshields and side windows and leave you injured in the process.

 The Tornado Watch

-A tornado watch is issued when the atmospheric conditions are suitable for the development of supercell AKA rotating thunderstorms, which have the potential to cause a tornado.
+A tornado watch is issued when the atmospheric conditions are suitable for the development of supercell, AKA rotating thunderstorms, which can cause a tornado.

 The tornado watch also suggests that it is a thunderstorm watch.

-It is also announced when the tornado is in an inactive phase, and a severe thunderstorm is developing which has a strong rotation.
+It is also announced when the tornado is inactive and a severe thunderstorm develops strong rotation.

 The Storm Prediction Center issues a tornado watch following discussion with the local National Weather Service offices.
 It can cover several counties and even several states.

-Don't make the mistake of confusing it with the tornado warning as a tornado warning is issued only when a severe weather occurs.
+Please don’t mistake confusing it with the tornado warning, as it is issued only when severe weather occurs.

 Upon receiving a tornado watch, you should make an emergency plan and prepare your emergency kit.
-This will help you to leave your area at a moment's notice in the event that a tornado approaches your neighborhood.
+This will help you leave your area at a moment’s notice if a tornado approaches your neighborhood.

 Severe Thunderstorm Warning